 Here is a photo of Crater Lake by Bakowski, available on the Library of Congress’ website:

 About the logo

-The logo of Oregon Art Company was first designed by hand and then rendered in Adobe Illustrator.
-The lettering was inspired by the logo on a jeweler’s kit that Amy found at a yard sale in north Portland.
+I first designed the logo of Oregon Art Company by hand and then rendered it in Adobe Illustrator.
+The lettering was inspired by the logo on a jeweler’s kit that I found at a yard sale in north Portland.
 The logo was from a long-gone Portland jeweler called “Paul Feldenheimer, Inc.” The Oregon Historical Society and WSU archives have many photos of the Feldenheimers, who were a prominent Portland family from the late 19th to mid-20th century, and ran a jewelry and goldsmith shop on Park Avenue in Southwest Portland for much of that time.